-The operations of all of our clubs follow the National Care Standards and the SSSC’s Codes of Practice and we apply the National Occupational Standards for Playwork to our practice.
+The operation of all of our services follow the National Care Standards and the SSSC’s Codes of Practice and we apply the National Occupational Standards for Playwork to our practice.
 We are very focused on the quality of experience for children and parents and always appreciate customer feedback both positive and negative, to help us know how we are performing.
-There are lots of ways to let us know how we are doing – please check in your club or on our website www.simplyplay.org for your preferred method of communication.
+There are lots of ways to let us know how we are doing – please check at your venue or on our website www.simplyplay.org for your preferred method of communication.

 Registration and Inspection

-All of Simply Play’s clubs are registered and inspected by the Care Inspectorate.
-Inspection reports are displayed in each club and copies are available on request and on the Care Inspectorate’s website http://www.careinspectorate.com/
+All of Simply Play’s services are registered and inspected by the Care Inspectorate.
+Inspection reports are displayed in each venue and copies are available on request and on the Care Inspectorate’s website http://www.careinspectorate.com/

 Working in partnership with parents is key to children’s learning and development.

 Simply play staff recognise that the parent is the child’s first educator; the parent knows their child best and we will work in partnership with them to ensure we have all the current information to inform our childcare provision.
 For this reason it is essential that you keep us informed of any circumstances affecting your child and update us on any changes.